5-Day Sermon Devotion

 Reading: Matthew 16:13-19 and John 20:19-23

-Devotional: Jesus entrusted His disciples with the "keys of the kingdom" - the authority to forgive or retain someone's sins and proclaim the gospel when they repent.
+Devotional: Jesus entrusted His disciples with the "keys of the kingdom" - the authority to forgive or retain someone's sins when they repent, and to proclaim the gospel.
 This profound responsibility extends to all believers today in an individual way, especially when someone has wronged you personally.
 Reflect on the weight of this calling and the transformative power of forgiveness.
-How might you use these "keys" in your daily interactions?
 Consider someone you need to forgive or from whom you need to seek forgiveness.
 Pray for the courage to extend or seek reconciliation, remembering that as we forgive, we mirror God's forgiveness towards us.

 Day 3: Called to Serve